mono/website/docs/compiling-mono/windows/no-cygwin.md

 Follow the git commands above, then open `msvc\mono.sln` in Visual Studio 2017.
 Ensure you do not open it in an older version you might have installed, like 2013 or 2015.
 Select the platform and configuration you prefer (x86, x64, etc.) and then build.
 After this, open bcl.sln in VS2017, select the `net_4_x` platform, and build.

+Please be aware that current builds of Visual Studio 2017 are prone to crashing while bcl.sln is open.